When coffee smells like gasoline: Covid isn’t just stealing senses — it may be warping them

 Similar accounts of parosmia and a related odor distortion called phantosmia, which causes people to smell scents that aren’t there, have flooded social media platforms in recent months.
 Facebook groups for those with covid-related smell loss and distortions now have thousands of members.
 Some say they catch whiffs of cigarette smoke everywhere they go.
 Others can’t identify the fetid smell that consistently assaults their senses.
 Yanna Casey, 25 of Atlanta, said the stench is particularly bad when she is around cleaning supplies.

-“It feels weird because my brain is trying to make the connection of, ‘That’s supposed to smell like bleach,’ but it doesn’t smell like bleach,” said Kasey, who has yet to regain much of her sense of smell since she got sick in early July.
+“It feels weird because my brain is trying to make the connection of, ‘That’s supposed to smell like bleach,’ but it doesn’t smell like bleach,” said Casey, who has yet to regain much of her sense of smell since she got sick in early July.
 “It’s something else, so it’s just so much discomfort.”

 The initial results of an international questionnaire published in June in Chemical Senses found that about 7 percent of the roughly 4,000 covid-diagnosed respondents reported experiencing a smell distortion.
 Although experts don’t know what overall proportion of patients will be affected by parosmia, it is “probably a significant number,” said Justin Turner, medical director of Vanderbilt University Medical Center’s Smell and Taste Center.